-The Board believes that a virtual meeting format will provide the opportunity for full and equal participation by all shareholders, from any location around the world, while substantially reducing the costs associated with hosting an in-person meeting.
+The Board believes that a virtual meeting format will provide the opportunity for full and equal participation by all shareholders, from any location around the world, while also helping to protect the health, safety and well-being of our shareholders, directors, employees, and the community at large during the ongoing COVID-19 pandemic.
+A virtual meeting also substantially reduces the costs associated with hosting an in-person

 The Company has considered concerns raised by investor advisory groups and other shareholder rights advocates that virtual meetings may diminish shareholder voice or reduce accountability.
-Accordingly, we have designed our virtual meeting format to enhance, rather than constrain, shareholder access, participation and communication.
-The Company believes its virtual meeting will afford a greater number of our shareholders the opportunity to attend the Annual Meeting while still affording shareholders the same rights they would have had at an in-person meeting and substantially reducing the time and expense associated with holding an in-person meeting.
+Accordingly, we have sought to design our virtual meeting format to enhance, rather than constrain, shareholder access, participation and communication.
+Shareholders will be able to listen, vote and submit questions online during the Annual Meeting.
+The Company believes its virtual Annual Meeting will afford a greater number of our shareholders the opportunity to attend the Annual Meeting while affording shareholders the same rights they would have had at an in-person meeting.